 The origins of the margarita are disputed but there’s no doubt that this tequila sour – made with just three ingredients – deserves its place in the classic cocktail canon.
-Punchy, citrussy and refreshing, it’s easy to make (you just need a cocktail shaker) and open to many variations.
+Punchy, citrussy and refreshing, it’s easy to make and open to many variations.

 Margaritas pair beautifully with spicy flavours so try adding a dash of hot sauce to the recipe above (there’s a blood orange variety of Cointreau that works well).
 Make a chilli salt for the glass rim by mixing together ½ tsp of mild chilli powder, 1 tsp of sea salt flakes and the zest of ½ a lime.

 Smoky mezcal makes for a sultry, potent margarita – just swap out the tequila for mezcal in the classic recipe above.

 Create a hybrid between a dirty martini and a margarita by adding a dash of pickling brine to the classic recipe.
 Pickled chilli brine works well, as does the brine from a jar of preserved lemons.

 Add a super-summery twist to your margarita by putting 50ml of tequila, 75ml of watermelon juice (we blitzed a handful of the fruit in a food processor for this), 1 tbsp of Cointreau or sugar syrup, and 25ml of lime juice in a cocktail shaker with ice.
 Shake well and strain into a margarita or coupe glass.